 One final note for the Pixel 6's cameras: Night Sight is quicker and better here, thanks to Google Tensor, but if your hand trembles (like mine tend to), you'll want to tap that "Auto Night Sight" toggle off in the bottom right corner near the Gallery preview.
 Night Sight actually worked for me even with my shakes on the Pixel 6, which is something I could never say for my Pixel 4, 4a, or 5a.

 At $599, the Google Pixel 6 costs 25% less than the Samsung Galaxy S21 (opens in new tab) and offers a larger screen, better exclusive features like Call Screening and Magic Eraser, and one of the most distinctive designs of the last few years.
 However, the S21 does have a telephoto lens, a swimming pool's worth of helpful (and not so helpful) features, and broader customization options given the Theme Park custom theming engine.

 The OnePlus 9 (opens in new tab) is close to the Pixel 6 in price and sports faster charging (wireless and wired).
 However, the Hasselblad cameras on the OnePlus 9 just can't compete with the Pixel 6's new camera sensors — especially when added with Google's computational photography.
 The OnePlus 9 has a better screen with a 120Hz refresh rate, but 90Hz on the Pixel 6 looks pretty good in everything except direct sunlight.

-The iPhone 13 mini is a much smaller phone for those of you who might find the Pixel 6 to be too big, but you'll be paying more for shorter battery life, inferior photos, and all the hassles of moving from Android to iOS.
+The smallest iPhone 13 is a much smaller phone for those of you who might find the Pixel 6 to be too big, but you'll be paying more for shorter battery life, inferior photos, and all the hassles of moving from Android to iOS.